 DFF | Technology and Production Sciences funds researchers carrying out basic research within technology and production sciences which is: a) motivated by a specific problem or having a clear application-oriented perspective; and b) aimed at solving a specific problem, developing new technologies and production systems or new ways of meeting the needs of society.
-Please note that neither epistemological research without any application-oriented perspectives nor development activities will be supported.
+Projects must contribute significantly to fundamental research, but research with a purely fundamental perspective and without a practical purpose lies outside the scope of the research council.

 DFF | Cross-council committee comprises representatives from all five research councils and coordinates the handling procedure for applications that fall within the boundaries between the councils.
-The cross-council committee also funds applications that are considered to be truly cross-council (see Section 5.4, as well as applications to Sapere Aude: DFF-Starting Grant and Research educations outside the universities (PhD).
+The cross-council committee also funds applications that are considered to be truly cross-council (see Section 5.4), as well as applications to Sapere Aude: DFF-Starting Grant and Research educations outside the universities (PhD).